Learn the secrets of playing for dance! Make music that has people itching to get up and boogie!

 All players are all welcome, whether new to playing for ceilidhs, seasoned folkies, or somewhere inbetween.

-Unusallly for me, in addition to working by ear, I will offer the option to work from notation for those who wish to - and as usual, I will send tunes in advance for anyone who wants to get a head start.
+I usually work exclusively by ear, however for this retreat, in addition to working by ear, I will offer the option to work from notation for those who wish to - and as usual, I will send tunes in advance for anyone who wants to get a head start.

 Please get in touch if you’d like to discuss whether the course is suitable for you (if it sounds fun, then it probably is!).